billyxwn-pixel/Timesheet/README.md

 # Timesheet
 **Purpose**

+An academic project that demonstrates my skills in Object Oriented Programming.

-This project contains the following:
+The Timesheet project contains the following:

 TimesheetRow.java: